 Why is choosing the cheapest manufacturer a bad idea?
 There is a reason for a manufacturer to offer low prices.
 Lower prices usually mean lower quality.
 Of course, taking risks is a part of project management.
 At times, your usual partners cannot offer competitive prices or lead times and you have to turn elsewhere.
 Finding someone trustworthy is not always easy.

 The second price point is labour costs.
 This applies to both your employees as well as to the employees of your outsourcing partner.
 A common misconception is hiring people for little money and saving through that.
-There is no real value in choosing cheap workforce.
+There is no real value in choosing a cheap workforce.

 Quality